oreade01/UEP239_Final_Project/README.md

 ## Abstract

 This project pinpoints the most suitable zipcodes for young families to move in the Boston Metropolitan area.
-The variables included in the analysis are concentrations of points of interest (schools, libraries, and farmers markets), and the percent of kindergarten enrollment.
+The variables included in the analysis are concentrations of points of interest (schools, libraries, and farmers markets), and the proportion of school enrollment, diversity, and other young families.

 ## How to run and reproduce
   1) First, open your Windows Terminal (or preferred Powershell terminal), and clone this repository.